 This calculation simply involves determining the straight-line distance between an origin and the closest of the possible destinations of the desired type (businesses, parks, etc.).
-For non-point destinations, this measurement requires a decision about what part of the feature to call the endpoint of the shortest distance line-the centroid, vertex, or closest edge.
+For nonpoint destinations, this measurement requires a decision about what part of the feature to call the endpoint of the shortest distance line-the centroid, vertex, or closest edge.

-- 1. Roads Layer (polyline) - 2.
-A set of origin features-in this example, participant locations (point) - 3.
-A set of destination features (point) - 4.
+- 1. A set of origin features-in this example, participant locations (point) - 2.
+A set of destination features (point) - 3.
 The Nearest Features extension for ArcView